hippogriffin/woabelfast_summer_project/README.md

 Inside site.yml,  the role was applied to the webservers group which contains the proxy VM

+# Encryption

+The main tool we can use to encrypt ansible variables is ansible-vault.
+This can encrypt any structured data files used by Ansible.

+If you want to create a new encrypted file, the command is:  ansible-vault create <filename>

+The user will then be prompted to enter a vault password which for our testing we set to: P@55word

+We typed the following command to move this password to its own file:

+	echo "P@55word" > vault_password

+(ensure you're in the correct directory)

+To encrypt a particular string, we can type:

+	ansible-vault encrypt_string <name_of_string> --ask-vault-pass

+We then used the yq parser for yml files.
+This allows us decrypt.
+Install using the following command:

+    brew install yq

+There doesn't seem to be any easy way to decrypt a variable in a list, however when we moved the variable out of the list, the decryption worked using the following command

+    yq read <target_file_path> filename | ansible-vault --vault-password-file=<password_file_name> decrypt

 # Training and Resources
 https://docs.ansible.com/ansible/latest/user_guide/playbooks_best_practices.html